Ultis/rawr/ReadMe.txt

  - Rawr.Tankadin: Improved base stat accuracy, and support for several more librams, set bonuses, and trinkets.
 Minor fixes to the effects of several stats.
  - Rawr.Enhance: Minor fixes to the effects of several stats.
 Improved Flametongue calculations.
 Support for more buffs, trinkets, and totems, and set bonuses.
 Several bug fixes.
 Support for 3.1 changes.
  - Rawr.RestoSham: Support for selecting a healing style.
 Support for more totems.
 Added more optimizable stats.
- - Rawr.Elemental: Updated to use calculations from Binkenstine's latest spreadsheet.
+ - Rawr.Elemental: Updated to use calculations from Binkenstein's latest spreadsheet.
 Added support for custom rotations.
  - Rawr.Retribution: Fix for rounding on a few stats.
 Support for WoW 3.1 changes.
  - Rawr.Tree: Support for WoW 3.1 changes.
  - Rawr.Mage: Improvements to the advanced rotation solver.
 Now supports hasted Evocations and Power Infusion.
 Updates to a few racial base stats.